Lupennat/lupdo/DRIVER.md

 - you can add a new type parameter to be used on `TypedBinding` and implement `TypedBindingOptions` for all `TypeBinding`, please document all options and the new accepted type.

 > **Note**
-> As soon as it will be stable, Lupdo will accept [Temporal](https://tc39.es/proposal-temporal/docs/) as validBindings and db date should be returned as Temporal.
+> As soon as it will be stable, Lupdo will accept [Temporal](https://tc39.es/proposal-temporal/docs/) as validBindings.

 ## FULL EXAMPLE